How removals conditions vary across Birmingham

 Practical planning checklist

-• Share photos/video of access, corridors, and external approach for planning.
+- Share photos or video of access, corridors, and the external approach for planning.

-• Plan around school runs, events, or peak traffic on chosen routes.
+- Plan around school runs, events, or peak traffic on the chosen route.

 Scenario examples

 Example 3: Office move within the ring road.
-Reserve dock and service lift slots, label zones by department, and sequence IT crates last-on/first-off for rapid setup.
+Reserve dock and service-lift slots, label zones clearly, and sequence IT crates last-on, first-off for a cleaner restart.

 Apply neighbourhood context